DeepGroundwater/deepgroundwater.github.io/docs/roadmap/index.md

 # Roadmap

-DeepGroundwater is looking to expand out of Beta development, and into a weekly-updated blog with  articles from both the Editoral board members, and scientific community.
+DeepGroundwater is looking to expand out of Beta development, and into a consistently-updated blog with  articles from both the Editoral board members, and scientific community.

 ## Features